LuckyDuck745/CoreSync-EchoBuddy/README.md

 # 🤖 EchoBuddy

-**EchoBuddy** is a smart, responsive bot designed to [insert main purpose, e.g., automate community tasks / mirror messages / provide utility commands].
+**EchoBuddy** is a smart, responsive bot designed to Do whatever ig also its not working rn so give me some time

 ---